 2.69 When applying for a mortgage directly via lenders, it is up to customers to shop around and identify the various lenders and offers in the market, as well as choose the characteristics of mortgage which they intend to pursue.
 This can be a complex process as there are multiple lenders, offering multiple different types of product (e.g., cashback or non-cashback), with multiple different choices around elements such as length of fixed term, impact of LTV on rates offered, and more.
-There are tools available to these customers to assist in the process, including the CCPC's financial tools as well as a number of independent comparison sites.
+There are Determination of Merger Notification M/21/021 - Bank of Ireland/Certain Assets of KBC tools available to these customers to assist in the process, including the CCPC's financial tools120 as well as a number of independent comparison sites.121